-Best Power Washer Reviews (Pressure Washer) – Top 5 List for Feb.
+Best Power Washer Review (Pressure Washer) – Top 5 List for Mar.
 2017

 It probably will take six months or a year, and an accumulation of dirt on your siding, oil on your driveway or gunk on your patio, before you realize there’s another piece of equipment which will come in handy: a power washer.

 The best power washer (or pressure washers) top 5 that Groom+Style have listed here have several important things in common: they’ll get the job done well.
 Some are more portable than others, some are more powerful, some have more features, some are gas and some are electric.
 But there’s a power washer on this list for just about every homeowner’s needs.

 1. Generac 6923, 3100 PSI, 2.4 GPM, Gas Powered Residential Power Washer